richgel999/ufo_data/bin/anon_pdf.md

 >*   [https://files.afu.se/Downloads/Books/Digitized_by_AFU/Aldrich,%20Jan%20-%20The%20Ghost%20Rockets%20File.pdf#page=137](https://files.afu.se/Downloads/Books/Digitized_by_AFU/Aldrich,%20Jan%20-%20The%20Ghost%20Rockets%20File.pdf#page=137) (page 137)
 >*   [https://www.crunchbase.com/person/john-l--petersen](https://www.crunchbase.com/person/john-l--petersen)

 >**_Note_**: What makes TAI’s meeting significant is former government personnel were allegedly discussing how to shape the public’s perception of UAP on behalf of a USG client with media industry executives present.
-John L. Petersen, Chairman of the TAI board, denied Fitts’ allegations and Joe Firmage, another Board member, did not recall the meeting described in the minutes.
-AATIP scientist Hal Puthoff and AAWSAP contractor Bob Bigelow are also linked to TAI’s Petersen and Firmage, with Jacques Vallee noting the four were connected to a series of futurist talks on UAP in 1999.
+John L. Petersen, Chairman of the TAI board, denied Fitts’ allegations and Joe Firmage, another Board member, did not recall the meeting described in the minutes. **AATIP** scientist Hal Puthoff and **AAWSAP** contractor Bob Bigelow are also linked to TAI’s Petersen and Firmage, with Jacques Vallée noting the four were connected to a series of futurist talks on UAP in 1999.
 >*   [https://medium.com/@throwmasterjohn/jacques-vallees-details-interactions-with-joe-firmage-in-the-late-1990s-a87ecc3c20ca](https://medium.com/@throwmasterjohn/jacques-vallees-details-interactions-with-joe-firmage-in-the-late-1990s-a87ecc3c20ca)

 >**_Note_**: In 2017, [Catherine Austin Fitts](https://home.solari.com/) published a paper with a Michigan State University economist that found $21 trillion in unauthorized spending in the departments of Defense and Housing and Urban Development between 1998 and 2015.
 A university press release states the DODIG disabled key documents showing unsupported spending after the paper was published, and soon after, the DOD announced its first ever department-wide independent audit in its